The Federal Reserve’s New Bank Term Funding Program

 A large tenet of the BTFP is swapping bank-owned quality assets for the cash that financial institutions need to support liquidity to protect themselves from becoming victim to a potential run on deposits, which could otherwise force the sale of assets and crystalize current mark-to-market losses on the quality collateral.
 These assets will become a part of the Federal Reserve’s balance sheet, and depending on the BTFP’s utilization rate, the balance sheet could see significant growth.
 As of March 15, 2023, the Federal Reserve’s balance sheet expanded by $297 billion to $8.63 trillion, reaching the highest amount since November 2022.
 As a result, the Federal Reserve’s stated intention to reduce its balance sheet likely will be put on hold.

 The financial institutions participating in the BTFP have the potential to change their balance sheets: a bank looking to protect decreasing deposits could effectively be shielded from realizing the mark-to-market losses on its high-quality assets.
 Additionally, this could act as a price support for those assets.
 For example, billions of dollars in assets may fail to reach the current market, and in a future market, could potentially result in even larger mark-to-market losses.
 Also of concern is the fact that the financing costs of the BTFP will be greater than the income from the pledged assets, generating additional current income losses for the participating financial institutions.
-While it is too early to predict the true impact the BTFP will have on the current liquidity issues facing the banking system, the Federal Reserve, and the BTFP participants, it is clear that the BTFP could transform the balance sheets of all.

 Why still utilize the discount window?